Gibson L5S

+Description and history

 Introduced in 1972, the Gibson L5S was essentially a smaller, thinner solid-body version of the popular Gibson L-5 hollowbody.
 Like the L-5, it featured multiple binding on the single-cutaway 3-ply solid maple body, 5-piece maple neck, and headstock, and also featured an ebony fingerboard with block inlays.
 The headstock featured a flower-pot inlay similar to the L-5 archtop and most L5S models featured the L-5 trapeze tailpiece (though some had stop-bar or TP-6 fine-tuning tailpieces).
 The L5S was available in various finishes, such as ebony, cherry sunburst, wine red and natural.

 Upon its introduction in 1972, the L5S featured two low-impedance pickups, similar to those found on several Gibson Les Paul models of that period, such as the Recording model, the Signature model, the Personal model, and the Professional model.
-This incarnation of the model was not a success, however, thus Gibson switched from low-impedance pickups to regular humbucker pickups.
+This incarnation of the model was not a success, however, thus Gibson switched from low-impedance pickups to regular humbucker Super Humbucking Tarback pickups, which were designed by Bill Lawrence.
 Though it was considered one of Gibson's more top-of-the-line models, it was still not particularly popular among guitarists.
 In the mid-1980s, the L5S was dropped from the Gibson line.
+L5-S guitars were produced with a one-piece top and back (very rare), two-piece top and back (also quite rare).
+The Norlin era in the production of Gibson guitars did not pass over the L5-S model, and that is why guitars with a three-piece top and back are the most common. probably they were saving on materials and that's why they started gluing tops from three pieces.
+Today, the L5-S is sought after by collectors and blues and jazz musicians, the sound of the L5-S is clear and warm.
+They work great with different types of music.
+Today it is extremely difficult to find a guitar with the original Tarback pickups.

+Only 1,813 units were produced, according to Gibson.